 How to Make a Flocked Christmas Tree

-My secret ingredient to a DIY flocked Christmas tree is white feather boas.
-The feather boas lay so lightly on the branches and are very easy to manipulate in the tree branches.
-The fluffy white feathers mimic a fresh white snowfall.
+My secret ingredient to a DIY flocked Christmas tree is long white feather boas.
+The feather boas lay so lightly on the branches and are very easy to manipulate in and out of the tree branches.
+The soft white feathers mimic a fresh fluffy snowfall.

-The lights on the tree shine through the boas and give the feathers a soft glow.
+The lights on this pre lit flocked Christmas tree shine through the boas and give the feathers a soft glow.
 I highly recommend using LED lights with a feather boa so they do not get hot.

 This is last year’s Metallic Christmas theme on the flocked tree with feather boas.
 There are four, six-foot feather boas on this 7′ tree.

-Our first flocked tree was our last real tree a few years ago.
+Our first flocked tree was the last real we had in our house.
 That year we had a Red and White Glam Christmas theme that year.
 This tree has four six-foot feather boas on an 8′ balsam fir.

 This White and Green Christmas Tree has ten six-foot feather boas on a 7′ flocked artificial Christmas tree.
-The extra boas add so much snow!
+The extra boas added so much snow!

 Maybe some year I’ll skip the snow-covered Christmas tree and just go plain, but for now, the snowy tree is my jam.